Abdiaziz76/FINFO/README.md

 # FINFO: A financial advisor and educator

 FINFO is an all matters finance platform.
-Wheher you are looking for advice on choosing a banking partner, where to get a particular service or what service best fits your needs, FINFO is here to help.
+Whether you are looking for advice on choosing a banking partner, where to get a particular service or what service best fits your needs, FINFO is here to help.
 In just a matter of seconds, you can get all the information you need to make the right (informed) decision.

 ## Structure